Great Sand Dunes Guide: Everything You Need to Know

 Colorado Camping Under the Stars

-There are some truly spectacular places to view the night sky within the national parks of the United States, and no doubt the Great Sand Dunes National Park is one of them.
-Certified as an official International Dark Sky Park by the International Dark Sky Association in 2019, the combination of dry air, low pollution, and high elevation near the Great Sand Dunes National Park creates skies that are so dark and clear that you can actually see remote galaxies in the night sky.
+The combination of dry air, low pollution, and high elevation near the park creates skies that are so dark and clear that you can actually see remote galaxies.
 This is why I could not recommend strongly enough that you camp out during your visit to the Great Sand Dunes.
 It will be an experience you will remember for a lifetime.

 Visit the Beautiful Zapata Falls